 Type of MRI

-While the underlying technology is the same, not every MRI scan is the same cost.
+While the underlying technology is the same, not every MRI scan costs the same.
 As a general rule, the larger the part of the body being scanned, the more expensive the MRI may be.
 For example, an MRI of the spine will take longer and likely cost more than an MRI of the foot.
+And the complexity of the scan can also impact the cost.
+Specialized MRIs, like a functional MRI (fMRI) used for brain studies, may result in higher costs because of their advanced imaging capabilities.

 There are also different types of MRI machines that can be used.
-In most cases, you will use the traditional MRI machine that looks like a large metal tunnel, but patients who cannot fit in these or suffer from claustrophobia may use an open MRI machine.
+In most cases, you will use the traditional MRI machine that looks like a large metal tunnel, but patients who cannot fit in or suffer from claustrophobia may use an open MRI machine.
 There are also machines that allow a patient to be upright during the procedure.
 Because these machines are less common, they may cost more.
+Understanding the type of MRI and its implications can help patients make informed decisions about their imaging options.

 Medications